genFD/code-journey-intro/readme.md

 Thanks for checking this repo.

-This repo attempts to showcase my journey from learning programming concepts and building simple and small projects to writing a
+This repo attempts to apply programming concepts by building simple and small projects to writing a

 <!-- production-grade full-stack (not a low-value project but a product-like project that could be translate into real business) application, using some of the best resources out there. -->